Modernized family reunion

 A great way to increase connection at a family reunion is to have a scavenger hunt.
 Create a list of things that members of the family can hunt for to bring and or share at the reunion.
 Give prizes for “most creative”, “most accurate”, etc. . . .

 Tip: Our Connections Scavenger Hunt will provide you with a lot of good ideas for your scavenger hunt or can just be played live at a virtual reunion.
-The link for the game will be available soon!

 Update Your Family